 Crunching your request.
 Won't be long . . .

-Balance transfer offers allow you to transfer your existing credit card debt to a new credit card and repay at a rate as low as 0% for a fixed period of usually between 6 to 12 months.
+A Balance transfer credit card is a type of credit card that allows you to transfer your existing credit card debt from another credit card on to it and repay your transferred debt at a low rate of as low as 0% usually for a fixed period of between 6 to 12 months.

 It is important to remember that even with a balance transfer offer of 0% you must still make your minimum monthly repayments in order not to incur a monthly penalty fee, so it pays to review the penalty fee before applying for a balance transfer.